NBISweden/workshop-reproducible-research/pages/course-information/take-down.md

 ## Docker

-If you've done the Docker tutorial **or if you've been running Docker for Windows** you have some cleaning up to do.
 Docker is infamous for quickly taking up huge amounts of space, and some maintenance is necessary every now and then.
 Here is how to uninstall Docker completely.
 Let's start by removing individual images and containers:

 ```bash
 # Remove unused images